 An ordinal scale, also referred to as ordinal data, is a type of measurement scale that allows individuals to rank or rate items based on their relative position or preference.
 It provides a structured way to gather feedback and understand the customers’ level of satisfaction with a product or service

 Put simply, it is a statistical scaling system that operates with order.
 Usually, ordinal scales work on a 1 to 5 or a 1 to 10 rating system, with 1 representing the lowest value response and 10 representing the highest value response.

 To get a clearer picture, let’s look at one super straightforward and common example: how satisfied are you with our services?

 Chances are, you’ve seen this type of ordinal scale example before.
 It’s used to measure customer satisfaction on a 5-point scale:

 - Very Satisfied

 Naturally, companies can use a satisfaction ordinal scale to determine if they need to improve their service.
 If they’re consistently scoring low numbers (1s and 2s) then it means action is much more urgent than if they were scoring high numbers (4s and 5s).

-Therein lies the beauty of ordinal scales: they’re a super simple way to gather and analyse data in absolutely any field.
+Therein lies the beauty of ordinal scales: they’re very simple and clear.
+With this, it is easy to gather and analyze data in absolutely any field.
 They use both qualitative and qualitative data to do this: